Summary

 Wildcard match

 The VLOOKUP function supports wildcards, which makes it possible to perform a partial match on a lookup value.
-For instance, you can use VLOOKUP to retrieve information from a table with a partial lookup_value and wildcard.
-To use wildcards with VLOOKUP, you must provide FALSE or zero for range_lookup.
+To use wildcards with VLOOKUP, you must provide FALSE or zero (0) for range_lookup.
 In the screen below, the formula in H7 retrieves the first name, "Michael", after typing "Aya" into cell H4.
 Notice the asterisk (*) wildcard is concatenated to the lookup value inside the VLOOKUP formula:

 =VLOOKUP($H$4&"*",$B$5:$E$104,2,FALSE)